 ECC Report 230 outlines that it can be assumed that ALD applications and co-frequency PMSE as well PMR applications are typically not used at the same location.
 If they are, exceptionally, then this can be handled locally, e.g. by a school frequency plan.
 If there are co-frequent individually licensed applications or a change of DAB channel usage, it also means that the ALD applications have to move in frequency to ensure co-existence.
 Hence, the tuning range is part of the proposed entry.

 In this context, it is important to note that individual licensed applications such as PMSE or PMR use higher emission levels (50mW and 5-25W) than ALD applications (<10mW) in the band 173.965-216 MHz, i.e. these applications tend to interfere with ALD applications before ALD applications start to interfere to these applications.
 PMSE and ALDs use analogue FM, PMR often uses analogue FM in these frequencies and the FM capture ratio actually fosters a better frequency re-use.

+It is clear due to the installation test procedure that the typical usage refers to ALD systems which are installed and not to portable ALD use, which under circumstances could cause interference to PMSE or PMR systems and which cannot easily be solved locally as described above.

 A new entry in the EC Decision for SRDs is proposed.
 A reference to the harmonised European standard should be included (see proposal in Annex 3).